MarcusWolschon/osmeditor4android/documentation/docs/help/en/Presets.md

  * <a href="vespucci:/preset?preseturl=https://github.com/simonpoole/preset-scripting-examples/raw/gh-pages/gen/script_examples.zip&presetname=javascript in Vespucci presets examples">Scripting examples (check date, disused life cycle tag)</a>
  * <a href="vespucci://preset/?preseturl=https://github.com/simonpoole/bicycle-parking-preset/releases/latest/download/bicycle_parking.zip&presetname=Bicycle parking">Bicycle parking with large images</a>

-&ast; if you want to replace the default presets with the downloaded version you will need to disable it in the preferences after installing the replacement.
+&ast; if you want to replace the default preset with the downloaded version you will need to disable it in the preferences after installing the replacement.